ed-andre/nowrepgreen/docs/data-sync-architecture.md

    - Last sync timestamp display
    - Manual sync trigger button
    - Visual feedback during sync operations
+   - Warning dialog for empty data scenarios

 2. **Server-Side Utilities**:

+   - `hasExternalBoards()`: Checks if any boards with "EXTERNAL" visibility exist
+     - Queries the database directly for efficiency
+     - Returns a boolean indicating whether external boards exist
+     - Used as a pre-sync validation check

    - `triggerAndMonitorSync`: Handles the complete sync workflow
      - Initiates sync via the orchestration endpoint
      - Polls for task status until completion
      - Records timestamps for each status check
      - Returns comprehensive results including success status and timing data

    - Supporting functions for triggering sync and checking task status
    - Retrieves historical task information including last successful run

 3. **Process Flow**:
    - User triggers sync manually via the header dropdown
+   - System checks for external boards before proceeding
+   - If no external boards exist, a warning dialog appears
+   - User decides whether to proceed or cancel
-   - System initiates the sync process and provides visual feedback
+   - If proceeding, system initiates the sync process and provides visual feedback
    - Application polls the target system to monitor progress
    - Upon completion, the UI updates with the new sync timestamp
    - Detailed error information is available in case of failures